 In those days, hundreds of Bahá’ís in Ṭihrán were infatuated with this siyyid.
 But I could see that he manifested nothing but pride and self-importance.
 I could not bear this situation, so I left Ṭihrán for other provinces.

-In the city of Qum, I had the pleasure of meeting the Naddaf family.
-The two Naddaf brothers had agreed to work long hours in order to earn as much money as possible.
+In the city of Qum, I had the pleasure of meeting the Naddáf family.
+The two Naddáf brothers had agreed to work long hours in order to earn as much money as possible.
 They spent some of their earnings for their daily living and offered the rest

 to the Cause of God, as a token of their gratitude for having attained the knowledge and acceptance of such a stupendous Cause.
 They were illiterate, but it was evident that their hearts had received innate knowledge through the grace of God.
 The other members of their families were not Bahá’ís, but the brothers did what they could to make them friendly to the Faith.
 For example, when people like myself would go to their house as guests, the two brothers would go to the market and purchase gifts.
 Upon returning home, they would go to the women of their household and give them whatever they had purchased, saying, “Our friend has brought these gifts for you.”
 During the same year that I was in their house, they prepared to go to the Holy Land to visit the beloved Master.

 Once, Ḥájí Siyyid Javád, a noble, dignified, and illumined believer, left Ṭihrán for Yazd and Kirmán.
 On his way he stayed in the city of Qum.
-The two Naddaf brothers found him in one of the inns and brought him some provisions.
-As they were having dinner together one night, the Naddafs began to talk about the Faith.
+The two Naddáf brothers found him in one of the inns and brought him some provisions.
+As they were having dinner together one night, the Naddáfs began to talk about the Faith.
 The siyyid warned them against talking loudly.
 “Some people may hear and arouse the people to riot against us,” he said.

 One of the two brothers replied, “You will be on your way home tomorrow.
 Our other guest will also leave us soon.
 No one will remain here except us.
 We are the ones who should be cautious, because the people here know us as Bahá’ís.
 Therefore, let us avail ourselves of this opportunity to meet you, hear your news, and listen to your exhortations.
 In this way the people will gradually learn about the Faith.